Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 27-Kubernetes Volumes - Persistent Storage - PV, PVC, StorageClass, hostPath/README.md

 - `rbd` (Ceph RADOS Block Device)
 - `iscsi`, `fc` (Fibre Channel)

+- The way this storage system are used is upgraded using CSI drivers.

 **Note:** Most in-tree plugins are deprecated and replaced with CSI drivers.

 ---